-LUB members and guests are able to use the lake for recreation in harmony with flood control, navigation, power generation and water quality operations thanks to Tennessee Valley Authority (TVA) protections established by the TVA Act.
+LUB members and guests are able to use the lake for recreation in harmony with flood control, navigation, power generation and water quality operations thanks to protections established by the TVA Act.
 One measure is ensuring shoreline alteration project proposals such as building docks or stabilization efforts go through a proper permitting process.

 Moving Beyond the Coal Era Toward New Economic Opportunities

 LUB and TVA also partner to support economic growth in the area.
 While retirees and younger folks alike enjoy a relaxed and affordable lifestyle in LaFollette, this charming small town is on the verge of reinvention.
 It was once a thriving coal mining center before the practice began its descent in favor of more sustainable methods of generating energy.
-“Now (the) mines are pretty much a thing of the past,” says Kenny Baird, General Manager, LUB.
+“Now (the) mines are pretty much a thing of the past,” Kenny Baird, general manager, LUB said.

 LUB is working with TVA’s Economic Development team to bring more businesses and jobs back to LaFollette.
 Together, they scout companies that are an excellent fit for the area and offer incentives to make the move attractive.
 TVA even has a Site Selector tool where they list lots and buildings available for commercial use to make it easy for organizations to find the perfect place to relocate.

 A buzz of revitalization energy is moving into downtown LaFollette.
 In fact, LUB is so invested they just completed a revitalization project of their own.
 Baird saids, “We’ve moved part of our operation into a remodeled old bakery and a machine shop that was next door to the Studebaker dealership 70 years ago.
 We kept the historical look of the buildings.”
 Baird said he’s excited to see other local businesses investing in similar renovation projects in the heart of LaFollette as the town continues to grow.